Kitten Foster Manual

 Picking up supplies

 We have designated days and times for supply pickup.
 To schedule supply pickup, foster parents go online through Digital Cheetah and fill out the Supply Request Form.
 They select the pickup time slot that works best for them from the options given, so that their supplies can be prepared ahead of time by a volunteer and be ready for them.
 Supply pickup times are Mondays and Wednesdays from 5:30 to 7 pm and Saturdays from 2 to 4 pm.
-Supplies are picked up at the pet adoption center in Sugar House.
+Supplies are picked up at the lifesaving center in Sugar House.

 Scheduling your kittens for spay/neuter